letoram/cat9/README.md

 modify/extend this to mimic the behaviour of other common shells.
 The ones included by default are as follows:

+### Input

+The input command is for controlling how parts of the UI responds to mouse or keyboard inputs.
+By default the keyboard is grabbed by the command-line.
+This grab can be toggled with CTRL+ESCAPE.

+    input #jobid focus_toggle

+This will only trigger for jobs that have a working input sink, and retain current focus if it does not.

 ### Signal

     signal #jobid or pid [signal: kill, hup, user1, user2, stop, quit, continue]